PayBy/botim-money-docs/docs/2_Online Payment Integration/Special Payment Scenes/dynrq.md

    - Display the QR code on the merchant's interface for the customer to scan.

 5. **Payment Notification**
-   - After the customer completes the payment, Botim Money Business will send the payment result notification to either the Botim Money Business server or the BOTIM app.
+   - After the customer completes the payment, Botim Money will send the payment result notification to either the Botim Money server or the BOTIM app.
    - The customer will see the payment result in the app.

 ### Asynchronous Notification

-If the **notifyUrl** is set in the order creation request, after the transaction, Botim Money Business will send payment result to the url.
+If the **notifyUrl** is set in the order creation request, after the transaction, Botim Money will send payment result to the url.

 ### Change Order Status